ease-crc/openease/README.md

     ```
     networks:
       [...]
-      # only needed if running both openease and cms locally
+      # only needed if running both openease and CMS locally
       cms-development-network:
           external: true
     ```